 The 2D and the 3D view show the world from the perspective of the observer.
 By default the observer is looking down on the world from the positive z-axis at the origin.
-You can change the perspective of the observer by using the follow, ride and watch observer commands and follow-me, ride-me and watch-me turtle commands.
+You can change the perspective of the observer by using the follow, ride and watch observer commands and follow-me, ride-me and watch-me turtle commands. watch-me is also a patch or link command.
 When in follow or ride mode the observer moves with the subject agent around the world.
 The difference between follow and ride is only visible in the 3D view.
 In the 3D view the user can change the distance behind the agent using the mouse.
 When the observer is following at zero distance from the agent it is actually riding the agent.
-When the observer is in watch mode it tracks the movements of one turtle without moving.
+When the observer is in watch mode it tracks the movements of one turtle (or patch or link) without moving.
 In both views you will see a spotlight appear on the subject and in the 3D view the observer will turn to face the subject.
 To determine which agent is the focus you can use the subject reporter.